-- An elderly patient is at least 65 years old (65+).
-The group of these patients is not homogeneous.
-Its heterogeneity results, on the one hand, from the individual course of the aging process, and, on the other, from the occurrence of other chronic diseases (leading to organ dysfunction) and the use of other drugs in each person.
-Additionally, with age, the psychosocial factor plays an increasingly important role.
-It is important for the occurrence and course of diseases (belonging to a group, self-interest, sense of usefulness for society) e.g. the feeling of loneliness in an elderly person despite the lack of real indicators of loneliness is conducive to the occurrence of depression.
-In practice, therefore, among the elderly there are: - healthy people, often leading an active lifestyle (mainly people in the age group 65-74); - fit patients despite the presence of numerous chronic diseases; - patients with various degrees of functional disability.
+- An elderly patient is at least 65 years old (65+). - Its heterogeneity results from the individual course of the aging process and from the occurrence of other chronic diseases (leading to organ dysfunction) and the use of other drugs in each person. - Psychosocial factor plays an increasingly important role it is important for the occurrence and course of diseases (belonging to a group, self-interest, sense of usefulness for society) e.g. the feeling of loneliness in an elderly person despite the lack of real indicators of loneliness is conducive to the occurrence of depression. - In practice, therefore, among the elderly there are: - o healthy people, often leading an active lifestyle (mainly people in the age group 65-74); - o fit patients despite the presence of numerous chronic diseases; - o patients with various degrees of functional disability.